luminovang/documentation/security/examples.md

-# Examples of Input Validation and CSRF Protection
+# Security and Validation Examples

 ***